 Do You REALLY Want to Become a Landlord in NYC?

-Being a landlord can sound quite appealing, especially in a high rent place like New York City.
-But is it something you actually want to do?
+Do you REALLY want to become a landlord in NYC?
+It can sound quite appealing, especially in such a high rent place.
+But is it something you’re really prepared to take on?
 Here are some questions you should ask yourself before you move ahead.

 If you’re renting in a condo or co-op, are you familiar with the application and fees?
 Do you know how long the process takes?
 What about how long you’re allowed to rent, if you’re in a co-op?